Article 50 Transparency Looks Easy. The Engineering May Not Be.

 - Check your re-encoding paths.
 Anywhere an image is resized, a video is transcoded, or text is paraphrased later in your stack, confirm the mark survives.
 This is where 50(2) compliance quietly leaks.

 - Map 50(3) notifications to physical spaces.
-If your deployment uses cameras, microphones, or sentiment analysis in a physical environment, design the notification for the people in that environment — signage, audible cues, app messages — not a privacy policy update buried two pages deep.
+If your deployment uses cameras, microphones, or sentiment analysis in a physical environment, design the notification for the people in that environment (signage, audible cues, app messages), not a privacy policy update buried two pages deep.

 Article 50 is unusually easy to verify and unusually easy to underestimate.
-A regulator doesn’t need to subpoena documentation to find a violation — they call the support line, send a test message, look at a marketing image.
+A regulator doesn’t need to subpoena documentation to find a violation.
+They call the support line, send a test message, look at a marketing image.
 Penalties for transparency breaches reach €15 million or 3% of global turnover, and the breaches themselves are the easiest in the Act for an inspector to evidence.
 The obligations look like UI work and turn into engineering work the moment the system has more than one channel, the moment generated content moves through any pipeline, the moment a notification has to reach a person who isn’t online.